RaphaelIT7/gmod-holylib/README.md

 #### number CBaseClient:GetTimeout()

+#### CBaseClient:SetTimeout(number seconds)
+Sets the time in seconds before the client is marked as timing out.

 #### bool CBaseClient:Transmit(bool onlyReliable = false)
 Transmit any pending data to the client.
 Returns `true` on success.